canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/create-custom-lxd-images/create-custom-lxd-images.md

 ### Compressing system root directory in .tar.gz file.

-If everything worked fine, create compressed tarball of root directory of newly installed system:
+If everything worked fine, create a compressed tarball of the root directory of your newly installed system:

 ```bash
 sudo tar -cvzf rootfs.tar.gz -C /tmp/sid-lxd .
 ```

-## Creating metadata file
+## Creating a metadata file
 Duration: 2:00

-`medatata.yaml` file describes things like image creation date, its name, architecture and description.
-To create LXD image, we need to provide such a file.
-That’s the example of how simple metadata file should look:
+The `medatata.yaml` file describes things like image creation date, name, architecture and description.
+To create an LXD image, we need to provide such a file.
+Here's an example of how simple metadata file should look:

 ```
 architecture: "x86_64"